 Duke Ellington’s Sacred Music

-Join us for the world’s longest running presentation of Duke Ellington’s sacred music.
 Ellington’s wonderful “Sacred Music” is both serious and swinging.
-It is a reverent and hip body of jazz composition, written late in his career, for jazz big band, vocal and instrumental soloists, gospel choir, and tap dancers.
-A holiday favorite for the past 35 years.
+It is a reverent and hip body of jazz composition, written late in his career, for jazz big band, vocal and instrumental soloists, and tap dancers.

 History of Ellington’s Sacred Music